 - Represented one of the largest international food and nutrition companies on the negotiation of fixed price remediation contracts

-- Represented municipal government on the negotiation on brownfield redevelopment contracts for more than 1,000 acres of contaminated property
+- Represented private developers in high profile brownfield redevelopment of a mixed use project in New York City and municipal government on the negotiation of “brownfield” redevelopment contracts for more than 1,000 acres of contaminated property